bitcoin

 Web3 Gaming NFTs Now Officially Non-Securities Under US Law

-• The SEC and CFTC jointly issued a landmark 68-page interpretive release on March 17 establishing a five-category token taxonomy — ending a decade of regulatory uncertainty for Web3 gaming
+• The SEC and CFTC jointly issued a landmark 68-page interpretive release on March 17 establishing a five-category token taxonomy.
+This ends a decade of regulatory uncertainty for Web3 gaming

-• In-game items, skins, weapons, trading cards, and character NFTs are formally classified as “Digital Collectibles” — non-securities exempt from securities registration requirements
+• In-game items, skins, weapons, trading cards, and character NFTs are formally classified as “Digital Collectibles” non-securities are exempt from securities registration requirements

 • Staking, airdrops, and mining rewards tied to non-security tokens are also explicitly cleared, removing the primary legal barriers that had forced many Web3 game developers to geo-block US players